 - Nutrient absorption selectivity

 - Nutrient intake periods

-The theory of mineral nutrition was confirmed in 1858 in experiments, when under the conditions of artificial nutrient medium of water culture for the first time it was possible to bring the plant to full maturity.
-Later, a complete nutrient mixture was proposed for growing plants in sand culture.
+The theory of mineral nutrition of plants was confirmed in 1858 in experiments, when under the conditions of artificial nutrient medium of water culture for the first time it was possible to bring the plant to full maturity.
+Later, a complete nutrient mixture was proposed for growing plants in sandy crops.